griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 **Anchor Heatmap examination**

-The anchor heatmap visualization provided in pVACview reflects an analysis approach previously described and published (Xia, et al. Science Immunology, 2023 ).
+The anchor heatmap visualization provided in pVACview reflects an analysis approach previously described and published ([Xia, et al. Science Immunology, 2023](https://www.science.org/doi/10.1126/sciimmunol.abg2200).
 A systematic computational analysis was performed to determine for each HLA allele, what positions of that allele act to anchor the peptide to the MHC binding groove.
 Conventional rule of thumb approaches may consider the first and last few amino acids to be anchoring and the “center” of